Simon Ford

 Outside the classroom, Dr Ford is the current Faculty Advisor to Axis Consulting, and recently published a paper documenting how Axis provides experiential learning opportunities to its members.
 He was the Academic Director for the CaseIT International MIS Case Competition from 2018-2023 and co-authored cases on 1QBit, APOLLO, Arc'teryx, BC Cancer, EA, Mojio, Spexi Geospatial, Visier and YVR for the competition.
 He also served as the Faculty Advisor to the SFU JDC West team that won School of the Year in 2019, and has been active in supporting several other student organizations at SFU including BASS, Enactus SFU, and SFU Aerospace,

 Dr Ford has been recognized for his teaching, student engagement and service.
-He was the 2019 recipient of the TD Canada Trust Distinguished Teaching Award for excellence in teaching and was on the FBA Teaching Honour Roll in 2018 and 2019.
-For his contributions to the student community, Simon was awarded the 2019 BASS Faculty Impact Award and 2023 Beedie Service Award.
+He was the 2019 recipient of the TD Canada Trust Distinguished Teaching Award for excellence in teaching.
+For his contributions to the student community, Simon was awarded the BASS Faculty Impact Award in 2019 and 2024, and the Beedie Service Award in 2023.

 Beyond teaching, Dr Ford is an active researcher.
 Much of his recent research focuses on the impact of 3D printing on society.
 His papers on this topic include: